 Definitions of South Jersey

-While a recent project on mapping what major city people affiliate with most, shows remarkable evidence that the old East Jersey/West Jersey boundary still lives in South Jersey Consciousness, here is a list, based mostly on County lines, of some conceivable boundary lines from minimum to maximum:
+While a c2010 project on mapping what major city people affiliate with most, shows remarkable evidence that the old East Jersey/West Jersey boundary lives on in South Jersey Consciousness, here is a list, based mostly on County lines, of some conceivable boundary lines from minimum to maximum:

 3. Northern borders of Salem, Cumberland, Atlantic (4 counties)